 “Justice is a certain rectitude of mind whereby a man does what he ought to do in the circumstances confronting him” —Thomas Aquinas.

 According to their website, part of the Justice Department’s mission is to “seek just punishment for those guilty of unlawful behavior.”
-In my view, the idea that people who consciously do wrong should be punished is intellectually lazy and philosophically misguided.
-We must construct a more consistent methodology for securing justice and public order; a methodology which is not rested on false precepts.
+In my view, the idea that people who do wrong should be punished for the sake of punishment itself is philosophically misguided.
+I think given what we know today, we can and must construct a more scientific and humane philosophy for securing justice and public order; a philosophy which is not based in medieval reasoning.

 In our world today, there are many mechanisms that play into reducing criminal and other antisocial behavior, varying greatly from state to state, country to country, especially when it comes to punitive measures.
 In Arizona, crimes are categorized into classes of misdemeanor and felony by the severity of the offense, and a strict range of sentences are doled out accordingly.
 But how do we determine the severity of a crime and the appropriate sentence?